Emafire003/ColoredGlowLib/README.md

 ![coloredglowlib-with-player](https://user-images.githubusercontent.com/29462910/157507551-dfc4ee7e-66fb-4dae-9578-e17ca64e3b44.png)

 ## Setup
-### For normal users:
+### For normal users (Both Fabric and Forge):
 Just drag and drop this mod into your mod folder and enjoy!
+(Make sure you are downloading the correct file for the correct loader tho!)

 #### Commands & Configuration
 Every command begins with `/cgl` , short for **C**olored**G**low**L**ib.
 You can also use `/coloredglowlib`.